Palau Güell – UNESCO World Heritage Site

 The Mushroom arches Basement

-Antoni Gaudí designed the basement in an arch mushroom shape and completely built-in mostly raw bricks, except the floor.
-The open space not only improves the ventilation system, as well as enhances the light condition of the basement.
-The spiral ramp allowed the servant to navigate the horse down to the basement efficiently.
+Antoni Gaudí designed the basement in an arch mushroom shape and completely built-in mostly raw bricks, except for the floor.
+The open space improves the ventilation system and enhances the basement’s light condition.
+The spiral ramp enabled the servant to navigate the horse to the basement efficiently.

 The Primary Staircase